keith-oak/unifiedcatalogpy/README.md

 If you discover a data product in the catalog that you would like to access, you can request access directly through Microsoft Purview.
 The request triggers a workflow requesting that the owners of the data resource grant you access to the data product.
 [Learn more](https://learn.microsoft.com/en-us/purview/unified-catalog-access-policies)

+> [!WARNING]
+> You cannot interact with Requests through this library yet.
+This is work in progress.

 #### Create a Request

 #### Retrieve all Requests in a Governance Domain